 2019 MLK Series Keynote Cornel West lecture Wednesday, January 23, 2019 at 7:00pm, RISD Auditorium,17 Canal Walk, Providence RI.
-The Office of Social Equity and Inclusion (SEI) welcomes 2019 MLK Series Keynote speaker Cornel West, a professor, philosopher, author and activist.
+The Center for Social Equity and Inclusion (SEI) welcomes 2019 MLK Series Keynote speaker Cornel West, a professor, philosopher, author and activist.
 West is professor of the practice of public philosophy at Harvard University and a professor emeritus at Princeton University.
 He has also taught at Union Theological Seminary, Yale, and the University of Paris and has written and edited many books about race and democracy, including Race Matters, Democracy Matters and the memoir Brother West: Living and Loving Out Loud.
 His most recent book, Black Prophetic Fire, offers an unflinching look at visionary 19th- and 20th-century African American leaders and their legacies.
 West is a frequent guest on the Bill Maher Show, CNN, C-Span and Democracy Now.
 He made his film debut in the Matrix and was the commentator (with Ken Wilbur) on the official trilogy released in 2004.
 He also has appeared in more than 25 documentaries and films, including Examined Life, Call & Response, Sidewalk and Stand.

 In communicating with a vast variety of publics, West is committed to keeping alive Martin Luther King, Jr.'s legacy of truth-telling and bearing witness to love and justice.

 Dr. Martin Luther King, Jr.; MLK Series; Equity; Justice; Democracy; Activism; Celebration; Privilege; Service; Learning; Inspiration; Intercultural Student Engagement; Residence Life; Community Service; Center for Student Involvement; Center for Social Equity and Inclusion; SEI; poster